jochenalt/Pentapod-Design/docs/index.md

 <img  width=50% src="../latest/videos/uncreepywalk.gif"/>

-This is the version with a turning knee (creepy, screeam!!!).
+This is the version with a turning knee (creepy, screeeeeeam!!!).

 <img  width=50% src="../latest/videos/creepywalk.gif"/>